Federal Europe: European federalist organisations

 Various federalist organisations have been created over time supporting the idea of a federal Europe.
 These include the Union of European Federalists, the European Movement International, the (former) European Federalist Party, Stand Up For Europe and Volt Europa.

 Union of European Federalists

 The Union of European Federalists (UEF) is a European non-governmental organisation campaigning for a Federal Europe.
-It consists of 20 constituent organisations and it has been active at the European, national and local levels for more than 50 years.
-A young branch called the Young European Federalists also exists in 30 countries of Europe.
+It consists of 20 national sections and it has been active at the European, national and local levels for more than 50 years.
+A youth branch called the Young European Federalists also exists in 30 countries of Europe.

 European Movement International

 The European Movement International is a lobbying association that coordinates the efforts of associations and national councils with the goal of promoting European integration, and disseminating information about it.

 European Federalist Party

 The European Federalist Party was a pro-European, pan-European and federalist political party from 2011 to 2016 which advocated further integration of the European Union.